Hallelujah78/wordle-clone/DEVNOTES.md

 ### Testing

-- the elements render
+- the elements render - DONE
-- the info button makes the Information.tsx visible
+- the info button makes the Information.tsx visible - DONE
-- when the game is in progress we can simulate a key press or click a button and this causes a letter to appear in a tile element
+- when the game is in progress we can simulate a key press or click a button and this causes a letter to appear in a tile element - DONE
-- there are 5 guess tiles per guess
+- there are 5 guess tiles per guess - DONE
-- there are 6 Guess components displayed on screen
+- there are 6 Guess components displayed on screen - DONE
-- there are 30 guess tiles on screen
+- there are 30 guess tiles on screen - DONE
-- there are 28 keyboard keys
+- there are 28 keyboard keys - DONE

   - each of the keys does what is expected

 - unhappy path
-  - keys 0-9 and all keys that are not A-Z or backspace or enter don't do anything
+  - keys 0-9 and all keys that are not A-Z or backspace or enter don't do anything - since we aren't using an input to capture what we type, we can't use .type() to test this